bunnysapple/LearnPython/README.md

 - #### Step 1

-  Go to [Python download page](https://www.python.org/downloads/) on the official Python website.
+  Go to <a href="https://www.python.org/downloads/" target="_blank">Python download page</a> on the official Python website.

   It should look like this: